People have been visiting a South Texas shrine seeking miracles for centuries

-FALFURRIAS, TX - He was known as "The Healer of the Olmos," a "curandero" or witch doctor believed to have the power to heal.
+FALFURRIAS, Texas -- He was known as "The Healer of the Olmos," a "curandero" or witch doctor believed to have the power to heal.

 On the eve of the 110th anniversary of his death, people from all over Texas, even across the country, continue to visit this folk saint, especially during trying times.